bertibertig/lost-in-the-woods/README.md

 # lost-in-the-woods
-A horror game inspired by the Project Zero series
+A horror game inspired by the Project Zero series.
+Created for the JKU Game Development course WS 2021.